telerik/kendo-ui-core/docs/web/notification/overview.md

         notificationWidget.show("foo");
 	});
 	</script>

+## Configuration

-## Notification Types
+### Types

-The **Notification** widget provides several built-in notification types: `"info"`, `"success"`, `"warning"` and `"error"`.
-The benefit of having different notification types is the ability to use different templates and looks for each type.
-The built-in types provide ready-to-use shorthand methods for displaying, as well as built-in templates and styling.
+Kendo UI Notification provides the following built-in notification types: `"info"`, `"success"`, `"warning"` and `"error"`.
+By using them, you can apply different templates and looks for each type.
+The built-in types provide ready-to-use shorthand display methods and styling functionalities.
 The shorthand method names match the listed notification types.
-If no type is specified when a notification is shown, `"info"` is assumed.
-An unlimited amount of custom notification types and corresponding templates can be defined.
-For further details, see [Templates](#templates).

-### Example - built-in notification types
+If you do not specify a notification type, the widget assumes that the default `"info"` should be invoked and will display it.
+You can also defines an unlimited amount of custom notification types and corresponding templates.

+For more information on Kendo UI Templates, refer to [this help article](#templates).

+The example below demonstrates how to apply built-in notification types.

+###### Example

     <span id="notification"></span>